Standards of Conduct

 1. Academic cheating, plagiarism and other violations of the University Academic Code of Honesty.
 (Such misconduct is reviewed using the procedures listed in the Academic Code of Honesty.);

-2. Sexual harassment and sexual misconduct including, but not limited to, sexual assault, sexual exploitation, dating violence, domestic violence, stalking, and other forms of sexual harassment as set forth in the University’s Sexual Harassment and Sexual Misconduct Policy-.
-(Such misconduct is reviewed using the procedures listed in the Sexual Harassment and Sexual Misconduct Policy);
+2. Sexual harassment and sexual misconduct including, but not limited to, sexual assault, sexual exploitation, dating violence, domestic violence, stalking, and other forms of sexual harassment as set forth in the University’s Sexual Harassment and Sexual Misconduct Policy.
+(Such misconduct is reviewed in accordance with the Sexual Harassment and Sexual Misconduct Policy);

 3. Physical violence or threats of physical violence, including, but not limited to, assaulting, striking, shoving, slapping, kicking, fighting (regardless of who started the fight) or in any way threatening or causing physical harm to another (See Anti-Violence Policy);